Dive Bomber (1941) - full transcript

 San Francisco calling Griffin

-in RAF lighter.
+in RAF fighter.

 Medford calling RAF fighter.